jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## Canopsis

 Canopsis is a hypervision tool.
-LibreNMS can send alerts to Canopsis which are then converted to canopsis events.
+KartsNMS can send alerts to Canopsis which are then converted to canopsis events.

 [Canopsis Docs](https://doc.canopsis.net/guide-developpement/structures/#structure-des-evenements)